Zebedee Hanging Rail

 In the mean time, you are still sorting the legal stuff for having an investor.
 It is not unusual for it to take over a year, before your Dragon is signed up.
 So although very supportive during the process and always there for advice, they can’t financially help during this time.

 Then of course there is the dreaded airing of the program!
-All I remembered of being in the den was getting upset in the pre interview, and when I stumbled and froze in the den.
+All I remembered of being in the den was getting upset in the pre interview, and when I stumbled and froze.
 I actually did not remember all the nice things the Dragons said about Zebedee.
 I was literally dreading it, and if I could have cancelled it the week before I would have.
 I was bouncing off the wall!
 My family, friends and team were amazing at keeping me calm-ish.

 I spoke to another couple of businesses that Sara had invested in, and that was a massive help.
 All my doubts, quandaries and fears were not unusual.